-Growth marketers usually begin new projects by gather data, analyzing all of the information available to them, and formulating a growth strategy.
+Growth marketers usually begin new projects by gathering data, analyzing all of the information available to them, and formulating a growth strategy.

 Then, they’ll get tactical and begin launching campaigns as soon as possible.
 After all, the best growth marketers don’t want to sit on the sidelines; they want to get in and work on real campaigns so they can learn from the data and continually optimize for better results.

 Maybe they’ll start with a paid advertising campaign to drive traffic to the top of the funnel, or maybe they’ll start by focusing on the produce or service that’s being offered in order to either improve it or get more of the existing users or customers talking.